nirvikBasnet/ai_quills/README.md

-# Google Generative AI Sample for Android (Kotlin)
+# AI Quills - Powered By Google Generative AI Models

-This Android sample app demonstrates how to use state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.
+This Android app demonstrates uses state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.

-To try out this sample app, you need to use latest stable version of Android Studio.
+To try out this app, you need to use latest stable version of Android Studio.
 However, if you want to latest lint checks and AI productivity features in Android Studio use the latest preview version of [Android Studio](https://developer.android.com/studio/preview).